 The most important consideration for bathroom flooring is water resistance.
 Here are three water-resistant floors that look great in the bathroom.

 1. Ceramic and Porcelain Tile

 The classic bathroom flooring choice, ceramic tile is impervious to water and is easy to install, especially in a small bathroom.
 While you might think that smaller tiles are best for a tiny bathroom, large tiles actually create a sense of openness, which can make your bathroom seem bigger – or at least less cramped.
-If you prefer the look of smaller tiles, consider a retro look with one-inch hexagon tiles, or try a colorful glass mosaic tile.
-While highly contrasting grout can be gorgeous in a larger room, it can overwhelm a small bathroom, so choose a neutral grout with a color that blends with the tiles.
+If you prefer the look of smaller tiles, consider a retro look with one-inch hexagonal tiles, or try a colorful glass mosaic tile.
+While highly contrasting grout can be gorgeous in a larger room, it can overwhelm a small bathroom, so choose a neutral grout that blends with the tiles.